 – MC: On what grounds do you challenge?

-– Scoutmaster: As Scoutmaster of Troop (number) I certify that for more than six months since attaining the Life rank, this Scout has held leadership positions in his troop, and has been active in school, church, and community activities.
+– Scoutmaster: As Scoutmaster of Troop (number) I certify that for more than six months since attaining the Life rank, this Scout has held leadership positions in their troop, and has been active in school, church, and community activities.

 – MC: Are you now satisfied?